 Amusement Rides and City Views

-Tibidabo's funfair combines spectacular views of Barcelona with child-like adrenaline rushes.
-The park's six different zones boast exciting rides such as the Russian Mountain, the Pirate Ship, and the Hurricane.
-The park is open on Saturdays, Sundays, and some bank holiday Mondays.
+Mount Tibidabo is home to one of the oldest still-functioning amusement parks in the world.
+Built in 1899, this funfair combines spectacular views of Barcelona with adrenaline rushes.
+The park's six different zones offer exciting rides such as the Russian Mountain, the Pirate Ship, and the Hurricane, all fun for thrill-seekers of any age.
+The park is open on Saturdays, Sundays, and long holiday weekends.

 Templo Expiatorio del Sagrado Corazon

-At the site where Catalan legend claims Jesus was tempted by the Devil, it's fitting there is a fairy-tale church.
+There is a church fit for a fairytale right at the site where Catalan legend claims Jesus was tempted by the Devil.
 The Temple of the Sacred Heart was designed by Enric Sagnier i Villavecchia and built between 1902 and 1961.
-The interior features amazing murals, colourful mosaics, and a neobyzantine crypt.
-The church is also one of Barcelona's most controversial buildings.
+The interior features spectacular murals, colorful mosaics, and a neo-byzantine crypt.

 Torre de Collserola